 Watch the sense of taste animation

 The rise of globalism has been influencing taste preference for centuries.
-In the fourteenth century the development of the culinary artform truly began, spurred on by newly-available exotic products such as tomatoes, potatoes and cocoa which experts could develop into increasingly complex recipes.
-The new combinations offered by foreign flavours would continue to be refined over subsequent centuries – by people such as 18th century gastronome Brillat-Savarin, who sought to take advantage of new flavour opportunities in a smaller, more connected world.
+In the 14th Century the development of the culinary artform truly began, spurred on by newly-available exotic products such as tomatoes, potatoes and cocoa which experts could develop into increasingly complex recipes.
+The new combinations offered by foreign flavours would continue to be refined over subsequent centuries – by people such as 18th Century gastronome Brillat-Savarin, who sought to take advantage of new flavour opportunities in a smaller, more connected world.